Will Benson Player Props: Reds vs. Dodgers

-On Tuesday, Will Benson (coming off going 0-for-3) and the Cincinnati Reds face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+On Wednesday, Will Benson (on the back of going 1-for-1) and the Cincinnati Reds face the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Brewers.
+He reached base in his only plate appearance in his most recent game against the Dodgers.

 Will Benson Game Info & Props vs. the Dodgers